Liza of Lambeth: Plot summary

 The action covers a period of roughly four months—from August to November—in a year in the 1890s.
 Liza Kemp is an 18-year-old factory worker and the youngest of a large family, now living alone with her aging mother.
 Very popular with all the residents of Vere Street, Lambeth, she likes Tom, a boy her age, but not as much as he likes her, so she rejects him when he proposes.
-Nevertheless, she is persuaded to join a party of 32 who make a coach trip (in a horse-drawn coach, of course) to a nearby village on the August Bank Holiday Monday.
+Nevertheless, she is persuaded to join a party of 32 who make a coach trip (in a horse-drawn coach, of course) to Chingford, then on the northern outskirts of London, on the August Bank Holiday Monday.
 Some of the other members of the party are Tom; Liza's friend Sally and her boyfriend Harry; and Jim Blakeston, a 40-year-old father of 5 who has recently moved to Vere Street with his large family, and his wife (while their eldest daughter, Polly, is taking care of her siblings).
 The outing is fun, and they all get drunk on beer.
-On their way back in the dark, Liza realises that Jim Blakeston is making a pass at her by holding her hand.
+On their way back in the dark, Liza realises that Jim is making a pass at her by holding her hand.
 Back home, Jim manages to speak to her alone and to steal a kiss from her.